 The Crusaders did not yet have a good port, since Antioch was actually inland a bit on the Orontes River.
 The ports in this area had all been fortified by Greek or Roman founders, so they had serious walls and other defenses.
 It took years for the Latins to conquer Tyre and Sidon, and they never captured Ascalon.
 They could use ports like Jaffa and Haifa, but at first they didn’t control them.
 Most of the ports readily made contracts with the Crusaders to pay tribute, to keep out of trouble.
 (It was on a friendly visit to the Muslim governor of Caesarea that King Godfrey had suddenly sickened and died.)

 King Baldwin I’s forces were at an all-time low.
 His chaplain, Fulcher, noted that he had about 300 knights at this time.
-Most of the territory around the isolated Crusader outposts were hostile.
+Most of the territory around the isolated Crusader outposts was hostile.
 On a hunting expedition, Baldwin was injured nearly to death by a small Muslim raiding party.
 It was just too dangerous for Franks to settle in and think of the “Kingdom of Jerusalem” as theirs.

 Then some ships arrived from Genoa.
 A Genoese commander whose ships had been dismantled to make siege towers in Jerusalem had sent word home for more sailors and boats.
 The arrival of the fresh recruits put Genoese commander back in business as a power broker.
 Baldwin I made a deal to split the loot for any ports they would conquer by working together.